LekoArts/gatsby-starter-portfolio-bella/README.md

 - Modify this starter in order to use your favourite data source

 If you choose Prismic, you need to create the exact same "Custom Type" if you not want to modify the queries and names in the components.
+You can also have a look at the official guide I wrote for Gatsby: [Sourcing from Prismic](https://www.gatsbyjs.org/docs/sourcing-from-prismic/)

 Go to your custom types: